MistralRegular price $40.00 Save $-40.00

 From the press the juice was run directly into 3 and 4 year old French oak barriques for fermentation.
 The wine was fermented utilising the indigenous yeast which came in on the grape bunches from the vineyard.
 The wine fermented to absolute dryness and was left in contact with its fine lees for 4 months.

 As always with these blends it is the nose that strikes you first.
-Bursting forth with lifted aromas of white flowers, apricot, and an array of sweet spices and perfume.
-Whilst this beguiling mix of flavours carries through to the palate and is held in frame by a wonderful line of fresh natural acidity, I really feel it is the incredible mouthfeel which this blend achieves that is the star.
+The typical lifted aromas of white flowers, apricot, and an array of sweet spices and perfume are even more abundant than usual for this wine - a direct reflection of the hot year.
+This melange of intense summery aromas carries directly over to the palate where the typical interesting texture of this wine is also supercharged.
 Somehow this wine achieves a feeling of softness and textural amazingness whilst still being light a fresh!
 Enjoy it in its first 2-3 years to make the most of this veritable bazaar of exotic flavours and aromas or cellar for 5-10 years to witness the evolution to a more savoury and subdued delight.